pminmin/RoomAI/README.md

 # RoomAI

-RoomAI is a toolkit for developing and comparing chess-bots.
+RoomAI is a toolkit for developing and comparing imperfect information game bots

 # Contents